p4elby/GastroFixTestTask/README.md

   * enter command "cd client"
   * enter command "npm install"
   * enter command "npm start"
-Attention :
+* Attention :
   * When adding a transaction, use names that are in the base
-* get must be <0 (Example : -5, -10 etc.)
+  * Get must be <0 (Example : -5, -10 etc.)